-2.4.8 Job Log
+2.4.7 Job Log

-- At the conclusion of a FAX transmission or reception job, the results are sent to the LCS (for each destination or sender, respectively) and then stored as Job Log entries in the HDD. - For more details on job and access logs, please refer to 1.9 Job/Access Logs.
+- At the conclusion of a FAX job, an entry is made in the job log containing information on the specific operation performed (transmission, reception, forwarding, storage, etc.), results of the operation, and in the case of transmission/reception, the sender/receiver data. - For more details on job and access logs, please refer to 1.9 Job/Access Logs.

-2.4.9 Protection of Internet FAX Transmissions using S/MIME
+2.4.8 Protection of Internet FAX Transmissions using S/MIME